AdobeDocs/experience-manager-cloud-service.nl-NL/help/assets/dynamic-media/image-sets.md

 **Een afbeeldingsset maken**

-1. Tik in AEM op het AEM-logo om toegang te krijgen tot de algemene navigatieconsole en tik vervolgens op **[!UICONTROL Navigatie > Middelen]**.
-Navigeer naar de plaats waar u een afbeeldingsset wilt maken en tik vervolgens op **[!UICONTROL Maken > Afbeeldingsset]** om de pagina Editor afbeeldingsset te openen.
+1. In AEM, tap the AEM logo to access the global navigation console, then tap **[!UICONTROL Navigation > Assets]**.
+Navigate to where you want to create an image set, then tap **[!UICONTROL Create > Image Set]** to open the Image Set Editor page.

-   U kunt de set ook maken vanuit een map die uw elementen bevat.
+   U kunt de set ook maken vanuit een map die uw assets bevat.

    ![6_5_imagesets-createpulldown](assets/6_5_imagesets-createpulldown.png)